 (v) if you are transferring to us from another retailer, the transfer has been processed.

-(b) If you are transferring to us from another retailer, you will be responsible for any relevant transfer costs (including special meter read fees) that may be charged by the retailer that you are transferring from.
+(c) If you are transferring to us from another retailer, you will be responsible for any relevant transfer costs (including special meter read fees) that may be charged by the retailer that you are transferring from.

-4.5 Your right to end this contract
+4.5 Ending this contract

 (a) In addition to your right to cancel this contract under clause 4.2, you may end this contract at any time after the end of the cooling-off period by notifying us that you wish to end this contract.